-- 11. Configure customer-specific software settings. - 12.
-Register and configure the Trellis Intelligence Engines, either accompanying the Trellis Site Manager module or the Avocent Universal Management Gateway appliance, to monitor the data center infrastructure.

-- 13. Configure all certificates on the disaster recovery system.
-Ensure all Avocent Universal Management Gateway appliance, Intelligence Engine and third-party integration certificates are copied from the production system to the disaster recovery system. - 14.
+- 10. Configure customer-specific software settings. - 11.
+Register and configure the TrellisTM Intelligence Engines, either accompanying the TrellisTM Site Manager module or the Avocent® Universal Management Gateway appliance, to monitor the data center infrastructure. - 12.
+Configure all entitlements and certificates on the disaster recovery system. - a.
+For entitlements, ensure the production system and disaster recovery system have the same application modules and device counts. - b.
+For certificates, ensure that all Avocent® Universal Management Gateway appliance, Intelligence Engine and third party integration certificates are copied from the production system to the disaster recovery system. - 13.
 Place the disaster recovery system in cold standby mode. - a.
 As oracle on the front machine, enter /etc/init.d/trellis stop to stop the platform. - b.
 Repeat step a on the back machine. - c.
 As root on the back machine, enter /etc/init.d/oracle stop to stop the Oracle database. - d.
-Turn off the Trellis disaster recovery machines.
+Turn off the TrellisTM disaster recovery machines.